rook/rook/design/object-bucket/object-bucket.md

 1. The user deletes the CephObjectBucketClaim via `kubectl delete ...`.
 1. The CephObjectBucketClaim is marked for deletion and left in the foreground.
-1. The respective ConfigMap is deleted.
+1. The respective ConfigMap and user Secret are deleted.
 1. The CephObjectBucketClaim is garbage collected.

 ---